cbfannin/drupal-build/README.md

 **WAT TEAM DRUPAL BUILD SCRIPT**
-*This script allows you to do an all inclusive install of a Drupal site that uses WAT team environment defaults with options to include commonly used services, modules, and theme.
-This script assumes your local environment is using Docker with Lando and that these services are running.*
+*This script allows you to do an all inclusive install of a Drupal site that uses WAT team environment defaults with options to include commonly used services, modules, and theme.*

+**PREREQUISITES**
+Docker and Lando are required and their services should be running.
+If you do not have these installed, start with Lando documentation and it will guide you through the process. https://docs.lando.dev/basics/installation.html

 **USAGE**
 **Vanilla Install**  *./buildit.sh*